 Rita Nini - Educational Testing Service

 Andrew Zuckerman- Lawrence Township Public Schools

-Lynette is an Assistant Vice President and Branch Manager at First Choice Bank.
+Lynette is an Assistant Vice President and Branch Manager at Berkshire Bank.
 She is responsible for the day-to-day management of the Whitehead Road office and five employees.
 She participates with the Boys and Girls Club and United Way.
 Lynette is a graduate of Lawrence High School and resided in Lawrence for all of her childhood and most of her adult life.
 Her two daughters are also Lawrence graduates.
 Lynette is excited for her role as an LTEF trustee.

 Karen Haskin and her husband Andy Rosenau have lived in Lawrenceville since 1998.
 Their two children graduated from Lawrence High School.
 Karen joined LTEF to make a contribution to our excellent public schools and our wonderfully diverse community.
-Karen is an assistant provost at Princeton University.
+Karen is an associate dean at Princeton University.
 She attended the University of Pennsylvania and earned a doctorate in sociology from Northwestern University, where she studied the implementation of school reform in Chicago public schools.
 She joined LTEF in 2016.

 Carol Katz Connelly

 Carol Katz Connelly is the principal of Katz Government Affairs, a professional lobbying firm in Trenton.
 Carol and her husband Mark Connelly have lived since 1992 in Lawrence Township, where they have enjoyed watching their two children grow from kindergarten through high school in the public schools.
 Carol supports public schools because she believes they play a vital role in bringing students and parents from richly varied backgrounds together as citizens, neighbors and friends, and because of the fine education they provide.
 She received a BA in history from Amherst College and an MBA from Harvard University.